rosiegrant/frontend-tutorial-npm/readme.md

 This is a repository that tests the Answers NPM package, found here: https://www.npmjs.com/package/@yext/answers.
-This repo already has the version installed.
+This repo already has the package installed.

 To try it out: